-During 2006, there were 28 cases of chronic HBV and 1 case of acute HBV reported in Davis County.
+During 2008, there were 37 cases of chronic HBV and no cases of acute HBV reported in Davis County.
 Of the chronic cases, 8 tested positive during pregnancy and were referred to our Perinatal Hepatitis B Program.

-Of the non-pregnant hepatitis B cases, many were foreign born or had a potential exposure (i.e., substance abuser, sexual partner positive, household contact positive)
+Of the non-pregnant hepatitis B cases, many were high risk for infections (i.e. foreign born, substance abuser, sexual partner positive, household contact positive)

-- Contacts to all chronic and acute cases of hepatitis B are recommended to seek testing to determine if exposure resulted in infection - Those contacts who were not infected are encouraged to received the hepatitis B vaccination series
+- Contacts to all chronic and acute cases of hepatitis B are recommended to seek testing to determine if exposure resulted in infection - Those contacts who were not infected are educated on prevention methods and encouraged to get the (3) dose hepatitis B vaccination series